barryclark/jekyll-now/_posts/2016-12-11-Github-template.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>The factor that limited my learning was my lack of Scratch knowledge before hand causing me to struggle to know the cause and effect of doing different things on Scratch.
-There is a lot less things to work on than in previous lessons as I made a point to improve this week and that seemed to have worked.</td>
+There are a lot less things to work on than in previous lessons as I made a point to improve this week and that seemed to have worked.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>